KristinaKurets/Godel_Copilot_Learning/README.md

 **Result:** 4 projects created with proper dependencies, EF Core configured, repository pattern implemented

 **What Changed:**
-- ❌ Copilot created everything at once (overeger implementation)
+- ❌ Copilot created everything at once
 - ✅ Should have said "create ONLY project structure, no implementations"

 **Lesson:** Be explicit about what NOT to do when working with AI